Financial-Times/origami/.github/ISSUE_TEMPLATE.md

 <!--
 Please make sure you've checked that your issue hasn't already been raised within this repository.

-If you need help with submitting an issue, please get in touch with the Origami Team at origami.support@ft.com or #ft-origami on Slack.
+If you need help with submitting an issue, please get in touch with the team at data.journalism.development@ft.com or #djd-comms on Slack.
 -->
 ## What
 <!-- A clear description of what the problem or feature request is -->